House of Neville

-The House of Neville or Nevill family (originally FitzMaldred) is a noble house of early medieval origin, which was a leading force in English politics in the Late Middle Ages.
+The House of Neville or Nevill family (originally FitzMaldred) is an English noble house of early medieval origin, which was a leading force in English politics in the Late Middle Ages.
 The family became one of the two major powers in northern England and played a central role in the Wars of the Roses along with their rival, the House of Percy.